swiftlang/swift-llbuild/README.md

 - [ ] Support a more sophisticated database implementation.

   The current implementation uses a SQLite3 database for storing build results.
-This was a pragmatic choice for bringup, but it can be a performance bottleneck for some applications, and we do not need the flexibility of a full SQL database.
+This was a pragmatic choice for bring up, but it can be a performance bottleneck for some applications, and we do not need the flexibility of a full SQL database.
 We would like to evaluate the tradeoffs of designing a custom solution for llbuild.